Chengdu Hunters: Team identity

 pursuing the honor of the league."
 The logo, a black and gold giant panda, was chosen because "it is the national treasure of China, the symbol of Chengdu, and a symbol of peace and good luck.
 At the same time, the panda also boasts powerful fighting strength and represents the Chinese spirit of perseverance, and collectively with the team’s name, represents the team’s determination to achieve victory."
-The colors represent vigor and steadiness, and contain the main colors of Huya and NRG, meant to represent the collaboration of the two companies.
+The colors represent vigor and steadiness, and contain the main colors of Huya and RNG, meant to represent the collaboration of the two companies.